awslabs/synchro-charts/packages/doc-site/docs/annotation.md

 To enable dragging of Y Annotations as shown above, set `isEditable` of the annotation to `true` (`isEditable` is `false` by default).
-When an annotation is dragged to a new value, a [`widgetUpdated`](#/API/Events) event is emitted which contains the updated annotation value along with other properties of the widget.
-Note that only Y Annotations are draggable at this time.
+When an annotation is dragged to a new value, a [`widgetUpdated`](#/API/Events) event is emitted which contains the updated annotation value along with other properties of the widget. **Note:** only Y Annotations are draggable at this time.

 ```jsx static